awalterschulze/blog/content/post/streaming-pair-programming-from-aws.md

   - go to [AWS Console](https://console.aws.amazon.com/)
   - go to [EC2](https://console.aws.amazon.com/ec2)
-  - On the left, under `Network & Security`, find `Security Groups` and click on it
+  - On the left, under `Network & Security`, click on `Security Groups`.
     ![Missing](https://awalterschulze.github.io/blog/streaming-pair-programming-from-aws/SecurityGroups.png "SecurityGroups")
   - `Create security group` or `Edit Inbound Rules` of an existing group.
 To edit an existing group, for example the `default` Security group: Select it, click on `Actions` and then `Edit Inbound Rules`.
   -  Next you will need to add two new rules, using the `Add Rule` button: